Orika Africa

 Visa portal: irembo.gov.rw

-• Single-entry tourist visa: USD $50, valid up to 30 days (exclusions apply for select nationalities)
+• Single-entry tourist visa: USD $50, valid for up to 30 days (certain nationalities may be exempt)

-• East African Tourist Visa (covers Rwanda + Uganda): USD $100, valid up to 90 days
+• East African Tourist Visa (covering Rwanda and Uganda): USD $100, valid for up to 90 days

-• Entry requirements can change; verify with your consulate before traveling
+• Entry conditions can change at any time — always check with your consulate before travel

 Health & Vaccines